 Oropharyngeal cancer can strike anyone.
 The symptoms can be hard to spot.
 Being a non-smoker doesn't mean you have no risk, so get to know the symptoms.

-Oropharyngeal cancer isn’t only associated with tobacco.
-This disease centralizes in the mouth, tongue, palate and pharynx is also associated with solar light and the human papillomavirus virus (HPV).
+Oropharyngeal cancer isn’t just associated with tobacco.
+This disease may primarily affect the mouth, tongue, palate and pharynx is also associated with solar light and the human papillomavirus virus (HPV).

-It’s sufficient to say that while this kind of cancer doesn’t not have a high rate of incidence, it mostly occurs in those over 50.
+This kind of cancer doesn’t not have a high rate of incidence and mostly occurs in those over 50.

-This also increases as life expectancy increases, and in general is more common among men.
+The rate of incidence of this cancer also increases as life expectancies rise.
+In general, it’s is more common among men.

-It’s important to recognize symptoms early, especially because we can confuse them with minor herpes, canker sores or minor oral inflammation that we’ve all suffered before.
+It’s important to recognize symptoms early, especially because you can confuse them with herpes, canker sores, or minor oral inflammation that you might have suffered before.